vasvitaly/belarus-ruby-on-rails/README.md

-# Belarus Ruby and Rails User Group
+# Belarus Ruby User Group

-Belarusian Ruby on Rails User Group - Rails-developer community, created for the exchange of ideas and experiences.
-We are also interested in the development of Ruby on Rails in our country and help each other to build a successful IT-career.
+Belarusian Ruby User Group - Ruby-developer community, created for the exchange of ideas and experiences.
+We are also interested in the development of Ruby in our country and help each other to build a successful IT-career.

 ## Development